nckslvrmn/arch_linux_wsl2/README.md

 # Arch Linux on WSL2
-Installation instructions for Arch Linux in WSL2
+These are installation instructions for Arch Linux in WSL2 using the officially built bootstrap image.

 ## Requirements
 1) [Install WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10)